alerebal/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Hypothesis and how to validate?
 * According to specialist of [Garden Tech webpage](https://www.gardentech.com), powdery mildew is one of the easiest plant diseases to recognize.
 The first sign of problems is usually white, powdery spots or patches on the top side of leaves or on plant stems.
 The powdery surface growth gradually spreads to cover the entire leaf, including the undersides, until the plant looks like it's dusted with white powder.
 Infected leaves turn yellow and twisted.
-    * A average image study can help to investigate it
+    * An average image study can help to investigate it.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks